hyosung11/Launch-School/Courses/journal.md

 ## 20220622 수요일

 08:52 It's the last day of school for the kids and it's a half day, so it's the perfect moment for me to retake the JS129 Written Assessment.

+12:14 Sweating.
+I just submitted the retake and hope I scored enough points to pass.